MrSkinny/sup-template/README.md

 ***

 ```
-DELETE /users/:userId
+DELETE /users/:username
 ```

 Delete a Sup user.

 *URL parameters*:

-* `userId` - The ObjectId of the user to delete.
+* `username` - The username of the user to delete.

 *Data parameters*: